Early Years Curriculum – RECEPTION

 Please do let us know if you’ve found any great apps.
 It’s not as easy as you’d imagine to find good-quality educational apps!

-When painting, children are encouraged to choose an appropriate brush (small brushes for detail, large brushes for larger areas), prepare and mix their own paints.
+When painting, children are encouraged to choose an appropriate brush (small brushes for detail, large brushes for larger areas), prepare and mix their own colours.

 We teach safe use of tools such as scissors, punches, hacksaws and bradawls – and simple joining techniques using glue, tape and split-pins.